jenninrk/sw522-IS601-851-Team-Project-1/Git_Definitions.md

     * The clone is a local copy of the project contained within the repository on which the developer will work.
 It is warehoused on the developer’s computer, typically in a directory with the nomenclature your-name/your-repo.
 This file is sometimes referred to as a “working directory” or a “working tree".
     •	Fork
 o	Allows the developer to contribute to a public repository without potentially damaging work done on the main repository by creating a copy of the main repository on the developer’s computer, and under the developer’s account.
 Once forked, the developer must clone the forked project in order to manipulate it.
+•	Branch
+o	A branch, or branches, are often made within a developer’s local copy, to allow them to test strategies or edits before committing changes to the main code in the master repository.